Skip to main content

 Breastfeeding - Reverse pressure softening

 Reverse pressure softening is a way to soften the areola (the circle around your nipple).
-It helps make attaching your baby and expressing (removing your breastmilk) easier.
+It helps make attaching your baby and expressing (removing your breast milk) easier.

-Reverse pressure softening is helpful:
+Reverse pressure softening can be helpful:

-• during the first weeks to help attachment problems or breast fullness (engorgement)
+• to relieve breast fullness (engorgement)

 How reverse pressure softening works